 Directions to the Butternut Trail

-To reach the trailhead for the Butternut Trail, park at the working farm on the left as pull onto Bromfield Road.
-Walk left out of the parking lot, along Bromfield Road and turn onto the dirt road leading to Pugh Cabin.
-Walk to the end and the trail starts adjacent to Pugh Cabin.
+To reach the trailhead for the Butternut Trail, park at the working farm on the left as you pull onto Bromfield Road.
+Walk left out of the parking lot, along Bromfield Road and continue onto the dirt road leading to Pugh Cabin.
+Walk to the end and the trail starts behind the cabin.

 Doris Duke Trail